kbarvind/cissp_prep/domain1/Acts.md

 **GISRA**   - The Government Information Security Reform Act (GISRA) was the precursor to FISMA and expired in November 2002.
 **EEA** - Economic Espionage Act imposes fines and jail sentences on anyone found guilty of stealing trade secrets from a U.S. corporation.
 It gives true teeth to the intellectual property rights of trade secret owners.

+**BIS** - The Bureau of Industry and Security within the Department of Commerce sets regulations on the export of encryption products outside of the United States.
+The other agencies listed here are not involved in regulating exports.

 **USPTO** United States Patent and Trademark Office - Responsibility for the registration of trademarks **Library of Congress** administers the copyright program **CFR** Code of Federal Regulations - the text of all administrative laws promulgated by federal agencies